-Tax-loss harvesting up close
+Tax-loss harvesting example

-Suppose you own a health care stock that is down for the year, and while you're not convinced that it will come back over the short term, you still believe in the long-term prospects for all or some part of the health care sector.
-If you have realized gains in other parts of your portfolio, or even if you don't but you'd like to reduce the taxes on any future gains and/or offset up to $3,000 of ordinary income, you might consider selling the stock and replacing it with a health care ETF.
-You could choose a broad health care sector ETF, or you might opt instead for a more narrowly focused health care industry ETF if you’d like to focus on a particular segment of the health care sector—such as biotechnology, medical equipment providers, health care providers, life sciences services, or pharmaceuticals.
+If you have realized gains in other parts of your portfolio, you might consider selling the stock and replacing it with a technology ETF.
+You could choose a broad technology sector ETF, or you might opt instead for a more narrowly focused consumer staples industry ETF if you'd like to focus on a particular segment of the technology sector—such as software, semiconductors, or electronic equipment products.
+You might also consider a comparable mutual fund with exposure to the technology sector.

 Still, in many cases it can help you improve your returns relative to the level of risk you are willing to take, and by replacing individual investments that are below their cost basis with ETFs or mutual funds with similar characteristics, you may be able to implement a tax-loss harvesting strategy and enhance diversification at the same time.

 Replacing funds with another fund

-It is also possible to implement a tax-loss harvesting strategy by selling an ETF or mutual fund that has a loss and replacing it with a similar, albeit not substantially identical ETF or mutual fund.
+It is also possible to implement a tax-loss harvesting strategy by selling an ETF or mutual fund that has a loss and replacing it with a different, albeit not substantially identical, ETF or mutual fund.
 However, you should be aware that in these and in similar instances, the replacement of one ETF or fund with another can change your risk and return exposures significantly.

 Weigh the benefit of the tax-loss harvesting against the change to your portfolio's characteristics, as it may or may not be worthwhile.
 Consider consulting with a tax advisor to make sure that the securities you are evaluating are not substantially identical.
 Also, when making this decision, you should evaluate all costs associated with buying and selling investments, including commissions and any other expenses.
 And always keep your investing objectives and risk constraints in mind.

 Tax-loss harvesting may not be appropriate for everyone; it requires time, attention, and expertise.
-Those who are unable or unwilling to implement it themselves should seek the help and advice of a tax professional or an investment advisor when considering tax-loss harvesting.
+Those who are unable or unwilling to implement it themselves should seek the help and advice of a tax professional or an investment professional when considering tax-loss harvesting.

-While 2018 isn't over yet, and the April tax filing deadline is still several months away, you may want to start thinking about your tax bill—if you haven't already.
+While 2022 isn't over yet, and the April tax filing deadline is still several months away, you may want to start thinking about your tax bill—if you haven't already.
 If you have investment losses, you may want to consider tax-loss harvesting before the new year.